javimarashall/Javier-Mondragon-Portfolio-/assets/README.md

 - Flexboxes

 ## Summary
 This application contains my professional portfolio of applications I have created.
+The portfolio contains information about me, such as a photograph and a brief description of me.
+It also contains my professional applications organized into different sections, Mern Stack, Node/loT, React/Javascript/CSS, and HTML/CSS.